Bloodshot at St James Theatre

 Influenced by John Osbourne’s The Entertainer (1957), which charted the decay of London’s music hall scene, Bloodshot is layered with meta-performance.
 The superb fluidity of Bloodshot lies with sole actor and theatre mogul Simon Slater, who has worked extensively in major London theatres and in television.
 As well as the hyperactive Eveleigh, Slater plays a bombastic French magician – a routine complete with convincing and gruesome trickery.
 Depressive Irish comedian, McKinley, offers a dark and side-splitting mandolin-ditty.
 To the character of American jazz musician Ronnie, Slater lends impressive saxophone solos (he composed all of Bloodshot’s score himself), which colours the production with Beat Generation funk.
 As Eveleigh draws a story of rape, suicide, homesickness and mistaken identity from his questionable acquaintances, Slater faultlessly shifts between personas, dialects and instrumental interludes.
 Slater’s exhaustion at the end of his riveting performance is tangible – energy well spent.

-Bloodshot is at St James Theatre until 25th January 2014, for further information or to book visit here.
+Bloodshot is at St James Theatre until 25th January 2014.
+For further information or to book visit the theatre’s website here.